 Cost: $80 for 12 weeks of access

-Syncs with: BodyMedia Fit, Jawbone Up (1.0 and SE)
+Syncs with: BodyMedia Fit, Apple iPhone and Android

 - SleepBot and Sleep Cycle are not apps and don't sync with your device.
 Instead, they track your sleep cycles via your cell phone.
 They also work as alarm clocks, waking you up during a light sleep cycle so you'll feel less groggy.
 SleepBot and Sleep as Android also record your snoring.